jfm92/lv_micropython/README.md

 # microPython for microByte

-This repository is a fork of microPython + LVGL repository.
-You can find the next improvments on this repo:
+This repository is a fork of the microPython + LVGL repository.
+You can find the next improvements on this repo:

 - Integrated microByte port as a C module.
-This integration provides native screen, storage and controls ussage, using directly the microPython calls. **Not necessary to add new modules.**
+This integration provides a native screen, storage, and controls usage, using directly the microPython calls. **Not necessary to add new modules.**
 - Integration of Stage library to create simple games with microPython.
 This library was developed by [deshipu](https://github.com/python-ugame/micropython-stage)
-- Integration of LVGL graphic user interface library with the microByte's port, avoiding to configure and initalize the screen.
+- Integration of LVGL graphic user interface library with the microByte's port, avoiding configure and initialize the screen.

-In the next list of contents you can see some tutorials and important ussage information:
+In the next list of contents you can see some tutorials and important usage information:

 - Important notice.
 - Build & flash the binary.